 - Use a marketing automation platform (MAP) to track and measure your video email campaigns

 Videos help blogs for all the reasons they help websites: They’re exciting, they’re easier to consume than pages upon pages of text, and, if your videos are helpful, people look forward to them.
 At Vidyard, we frequently fill our own blog with all sorts of videos: How-to’s, examples from industry leaders, and tips from experts.

-Just remember, search engines like Google can’t understand what happens within your video.
-So if you want your posts to show up in searches, you have to add descriptions.
+Remember, search engines like Google can’t understand what happens in your video.
+So if you want your posts to appear in searches, you must add descriptions.
 You might also consider repeating your video’s key phrases in the text to make sure it gets indexed.

 Inbound marketing agency IMPACT regularly uses video on their blog.